MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 ![List page layouts](media/page-layout-list.png "List page layouts")

+From the user’s perspective, the following are qualities of a well-designed List page:

+-	Defines a set of columns that is optimized for viewing and filtering the given collection.
+Optimize the column order for data entry if the list is editable.
+-	Has a page title that clearly names or identifies the collection of entities/entries presented.
+-	If a summary or additional detail related to the selected row are shown, these appear below the list.
+-	If custom viewing options are available, these appear above the list.
+-	Includes one or two FactBoxes to give essential collection statistics, and relevant related details for the selected row.

 ## Worksheet page layouts

 A Worksheet page lets users view and manage a collection of entries in tabular or matrix form.
 It is well suited for cases when a custom filter or a set of default field values is the basis for users’ work with the collection, such as with journals (which typically involves data entry) and inquiry pages (which is for querying data).

-From the user’s perspective, the following are qualities of a well-designed worksheet page:

--	Defines a set of columns that is optimized for overviewing and managing the given collection.
-Columns are ordered relative to their importance.
--	Has fields above the grid that specify filtering options or specify the default values effective during data entry and editing in the grid.
--	If summary fields or additional details of the selected row are shown, these appear below the repeater.

 > [!NOTE]
 > The Worksheet page type does not support the same part and group compositions as the List page type.